-A perfectly cooked pink and juicy sirloin steak is a luxury that many of us only get to enjoy at a restaurant.
-Steak is an expensive choice both in a restaurant and when cooked at home, and lacking the know-how of the trained chef to decide when it is done can make the whole process quite daunting.
-It's important to find a good sirloin steak recipe first and foremost, but there's a wealth of handy hints and tips out there that will help you nail that perfect steak.
+A perfectly cooked pink and juicy sirloin steak is a luxury that many of us only get to enjoy when we go out to eat.
+Steak can be an expensive choice and lacking the know-how of the trained chef can make the whole cooking process quite daunting.
+But by following our hints and tips, plus a failsafe recipe, you can nail that perfect steak with ease.

 Metric